 The Norwegian telephone company, Televerket, sponsored us with two free phone lines which were open for incoming calls only.
 Kristoffer Egeberg arranged this and thanks to him, we had 2 nodes.
 This meant that the only expenses we had were the personal time invested in the BBS.
 And as we all know, this meant several hours every day.
 But it was fun :-)

-Sadly, in the late 90's when Internet gained more popularity, the activity on our BBS faded just like it did for any other boards here in Norway during that period.
-Most of the boards died and never came back on-line and a piece of history was lost forever.
-However, SilverHawk BBS was not dead -- it just idled for a while.
+Sadly, in the late 90's when Internet gained more popularity, the activity on our BBS faded just like it did for many other boards here in Norway during that period.
+Most of the boards died and never came back online and a piece of history was lost forever.
+However, SilverHawk BBS never died -- it just idled for a while.

-SilverHawk BBS was down for a while because both Stian and I had little time because of school, military service and other work related matters.
-In the early 2000 we brought the BBS back online.
-This time using a telnet-emulator for the serial device.
-This worked very well, and we brought the BBS back to life.
 But -- the users were all gone.
-They hovered on the dark side (internet made us all into zombies) and the BBS was more or less idle.
-It was now running on an A4000, but this HW was behaving unstable, so we decided to migrate to the eUAE emulator on an Ubuntu server using hardfiles.
+They hovered on the dark side (internet made us all into zombies) and the BBS had very few visitors.
+It was now running on an A4000, but this HW was starting to behaving unstable, so we decided to migrate to the eUAE emulator on an Ubuntu server using hardfiles.
 We copied all files from the A4000 to those hardfiles and it ran well like this for a couple of years.
-Then, in 2015, the BBS was kickstarted again after a long idle time, but this time hosted on an MacBook Pro with FS-UAE for the emulation.
-It ran super smooth on this setup but SysOp and CoSys decided that we needed to make a change and took a giant leap of faith and moved the BBS to an Azure hosted server.
-The hardfiles were migrated to Azure and set up on WinUAE on this Azure server and the DNS was redirected: The BBS was officially Cloud Ready in December 2017.
+Then, in 2015, the BBS was kickstarted again after a long idle time, but this time we hosted it on a MacBook Pro with FS-UAE for the emulation.
+It ran super smooth on this setup but SysOp and CoSys decided that we needed to make a change.
+It was time to take Retro to the Cloud!
+So we took a giant leap of faith and moved the BBS to a Cloud based server.
+The hardfiles were migrated to the Cloud and set up on eUAE.
+We redirected the DNS and, Voila: The BBS was officially Cloud Ready in December 2017.

-It's now December2017 and we've celebrated our BBS's25 year anniversary.
-We have had enormous fun being part of the BBS phenomenon and even though the activity on the BBS is not as high as it was during its glory days, we still enjoy logging in and keeping in touch with everyone there who drop by and share a bit of history with us.
+We are already close to the year 2020 and we've celebrated our BBS's 25th anniversary.
+It's been enormously fun being part of the BBS phenomenon and even though the activity on the BBS is not as high as it was during its glory days, we still enjoy logging on and keeping in touch with everyone who decide to connect and share the fun.